Back

 In the 1990s and 2000s, the feminist school also focused on women as victims of crime, in particular sexual assault.
 Members of the feminist school often speak out about rape to remind people that this heinous act is not uncommon.
 They point out that in the past, women abused by husbands and partners were unlikely to realize they were being raped, as male dominance and women's submission were considered the status quo.

-The feminist school has made connections between women who are victims who later become criminals—a concept referred to as "blurred boundaries of victimization and criminalization."
+The feminist school has made connections between women who are victims and later become criminals—a concept referred to as "blurred boundaries of victimization and criminalization."
 Consider this scenario: A young woman flees an abusive home and becomes homeless.
 (Studies show that women are less likely than men to have the resources required to leave an abusive situation.)
 The young woman turns to prostitution and thievery to survive.
 Women who are victims sometimes escape from a frightening home life and become criminals.
 These women are also more likely to use and become addicted to drugs.

 The feminist school has also investigated whether female offenders receive more lenient sentences than men.
 Some feminist criminologists support the chivalry, or paternalism, hypothesis, which contends that women are treated more leniently during criminal justice proceedings because men desire to protect what they perceive to be the weaker sex.
 Others advocate for the evil women hypothesis.
 According to this theory, women receive harsher sentences than men because in addition to breaking the law, they have violated gender-role expectations.